Published September 26, 2018 by Scott Allen Burns, last updated January 27, 2020

 Thanks to Brien Dieterle for coming up with the idea of using ILLSS-generated RGB components to greatly increase the computational efficiency of reflectance curve generation, and for asking me to try to compute the optimal components.
 I believe this collaboration will make the application of least-slope-squared type algorithms more useful in certain computer graphics applications.

 I recently developed a better method than ILLSS for reflectance reconstruction using a hyperbolic tangent transformation (Burns SA.
 Numerical methods for smoothest reflectance reconstruction.
 Color Res Appl.
-2020;45(1):8-21 and also on my website, where it is called the LHTSS method.)
+2020;45(1):8-21 and also on this web page, where it is called the LHTSS method.)

 It produces reflectance curves strictly between 0 and 1, without the sharp discontinuities at 0 or 1 that can happen with ILLSS.
 It is also much faster in terms of computation.
 I was contacted by “Mark” (member “kram1032” of a Blender discussion page), who asked if I had tried using the hyperbolic tangent method with this RGB Components method.
 I hadn’t, but soon did!